deercoder/0-tech-notes/Android/flash_galaxy.md

 This is for flashing the galaxy nexus phone:

-- download CM recovery.img[1] and flash it by using
+- download CM recovery.img(see image file here[1]) and flash it by using
 	```
 	fastboot flash recovery CM-xxx-recovery.img
 	```